QuickBlox/survey-generator/README.md

 # Demo
 http://quickblox.github.io/survey-generator

-# How to build your own Survey
+# How to build your own Survey application

 If you want to build your own Survey, please do the following: